HackYourFuture/curriculum/student-manual.md

 ![alt text](https://github.com/HackYourFuture/curriculum/blob/master/assets/issue.png)

 ## 1.2 Weekly program <a name="weekly"></a>
-It is important to plan your week ahead of time, in order to work and study effectively (see also chapter 3: Study Strategies).
+To succesfully follow the program, you will have to stick to a schedule and manage your time well.
+During the week you will have lectures, materials to read, homework, and even sometimes additional sessions (like career trainings), tests and interviews.
+It is important to plan your week ahead of time in order to work and study effectively (see also chapter 3: Study Strategies).
 In summary your study week for HackYourFuture is as follows:

 |Day               | Activity                                                                         |
 |------------------|----------------------------------------------------------------------------------|